Armaggheddon/BricksFinder/.github/README.md

     Once the container is up and running, and all the required models and datasets are downloaded and the index has been built, you can access the Web UI at `http://localhost:8000/`.

+> [!NOTE]
-As for the Gradio live demo, the first startup may take a few minutes depending on the hardware used and the available internet speed.
+> As for the Gradio live demo, the first startup may take a few minutes depending on the hardware used and the available internet speed.
 However when run locally, this will happen only the first time a specific dataset is used and subsequent runs will use the cached data.

 > [!TIP]
 > When using the GPU container, make sure to have both the latest Nvidia drivers (>= 560 or later) and the latest version of the Nvidia Container Toolkit installed.
 For more information, refer to the [Installing the NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html).